finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 # **getNestedAggregation**
 > NestedAggregationResponse getNestedAggregation(scope, code, aggregationRequest)

-[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested                Deprecated: Endpoint is being retired.
-The nested functionality is supported on the valuation endpoint through use of an &#39;include subtotals&#39; flag.
+[EXPERIMENTAL] Aggregate data in a portfolio or portfolio group, as nested

 Aggregate data sourced from the specified portfolio or portfolio group into a nested structure.
 Data is nested following the group-by specifications.